tsitsinodzotsenidze-eng/contextmind-implied-meaning-benchmark/README.md

 The benchmark is best understood as a human-designed and human-curated research artifact.
 Its categories, items, distractors, and gold answers were developed through repeated human judgment and careful refinement, with the design shaped by both theory and real-world institutional context.
 Although it has not yet been formally validated through large-scale human-subject testing, it is intended as a strong foundation for later validation, broader comparison across models, and future research development.

+At its current stage, ContextMind presents a structured benchmark design for testing a limited but important aspect of social cognition in AI language understanding, especially in forms of discourse where meaning depends on indirect, relational, and institutionally embedded interpretation.

 ## Contribution

 The contribution of ContextMind is not that it discovers these communicative phenomena for the first time.
 Its contribution lies in turning them into a structured benchmark for AI evaluation.

 One of the central ideas behind the project is that model understanding should not be judged only by explicit semantic content or factual recall.
 In many institutional, economic, and geoeconomic settings, the real challenge lies in distinguishing what is intended from what is merely nearby on the surface.
 ContextMind is built around that problem.
 It asks whether models can distinguish intended institutional meaning from plausible but ultimately incorrect alternative readings in indirect, strategically framed discourse.

-An important part of this design is the use of curated distractors.
+A central part of this design is the use of curated distractors.
 The incorrect options were not written as arbitrary wrong answers.
 They were written as nearby plausible interpretations that a model might reasonably confuse with the intended meaning.
 This is especially important in indirect or strategically framed language, where the challenge is often not retrieving explicit content, but recognizing what is actually meant rather than what only appears close on the surface.

 To support this design, the repository also includes an annotation layer.
 These annotations help show what kind of alternative reading each option represents and make model errors easier to examine in a more structured way.
 As a result, the benchmark is designed not only to measure whether a model chooses the correct answer, but also to make its mistakes more interpretable for contextual-pragmatic analysis.

 Taken together, the task families, curated distractors, and annotation layer make the benchmark more than a simple set of multiple-choice questions.
 They turn it into a structured framework for examining how models handle indirect institutional meaning, and how they fail when plausible competing interpretations are present.

+In that sense, the project contributes to the study of social cognition in AI not by claiming to capture the whole domain, but by operationalizing one of its important dimensions: the interpretation of implied, relational, and institutionally embedded communicative intent.

 ## Benchmark Positioning

 ContextMind is positioned as a human-curated, domain-informed benchmark design project developed at the intersection of AI evaluation, pragmatics, and social-science analysis.
-Its emphasis lies in the structured modeling of implied institutional meaning rather than in broad claims about general intelligence or social cognition as a whole.
+Its emphasis lies in the structured modeling of implied institutional meaning as a focused component of social cognition, rather than in broad claims about general intelligence or social cognition as a whole.

 The benchmark is also interdisciplinary in character.
-Although it is grounded mainly in economic, institutional, and geoeconomic discourse, its underlying concerns are relevant to a wider set of questions about language, interpretation, and communicative intent in socially situated settings.
+Although it is grounded mainly in economic, institutional, and geoeconomic discourse, its underlying concerns are relevant to a wider set of questions about language, interpretation, communicative intent, and social cognition in socially situated settings.

 This positioning also reflects a methodological choice.
 Rather than treating these phenomena as vague or purely qualitative observations, the project tries to operationalize them in a controlled benchmark format.
 The aim is to create an evaluation setting in which socially and institutionally meaningful distinctions can be examined in a more structured and transparent way.

 At the same time, the project has possible pedagogical value.
-Because the benchmark is organized as a transparent and inspectable research artifact, it may also support later use in interdisciplinary teaching contexts concerned with discourse, interpretation, and model evaluation.
+Because the benchmark is organized as a transparent and inspectable research artifact, it may also support later use in interdisciplinary teaching contexts concerned with discourse, interpretation, social cognition, and model evaluation.

 In its current form, ContextMind is best understood as a structured benchmark artifact: one that brings together task families, curated distractors, and annotation support in a way that is clear enough to inspect, discuss, and extend.

 ## Future Work

 Possible next steps include broader comparative testing, further refinement of annotation categories and distractor types, and later validation under more structured human-evaluation conditions.
 With further development, the benchmark may also support interdisciplinary teaching and research use.

+More broadly, the project may contribute to future work on social cognition in AI evaluation by offering a structured way to test how models interpret implied meaning, communicative intent, and socially embedded distinctions in institutional discourse.

 At its current stage, ContextMind should be understood as a completed benchmark design project with a structured dataset package and a clear evaluative logic, while still leaving room for later extension and comparative expansion.